 - One should not take non-Kosher medicine, if there's a Kosher alternative readily available.

 - If only non-Kosher medicine is available, it may be used.
-However, if it has a pleasant taste, then one should spoil its taste, for example by adding something bitter to it, or wrapping it in tissue paper
+However, if it has a pleasant taste, then one should spoil its taste, for example by adding something bitter to it, or wrapping it in tissue paper or putting it into a capsule.

 - If the medicine is a mixture of meat and milk, a Rabbi should be consulted, since normally meat and milk mixtures cannot be used as medicine.
 The same applies to Kilay Hakerem; grains and grapes that grew in close proximity.
 Source: Kitzur Shulchan Aruch 192:5, 6, 7